-Its vitamin high E and flavenols can also help to destroy the free radicals that cause dementia, so may act as a preventative measure alongside other brain healthy antioxidants, a good exercise plan, and a healthy lifestyle in general.
+Vitamin E and flavenols can also help to destroy the free radicals that cause dementia.
+So, walnuts may help act as a preventative measure alongside other brain healthy antioxidants, a good exercise plan and a healthy lifestyle in general.

 Walnuts contain a compound called melatonin, which is the sleep hormone our bodies produce in the pineal gland to regulate sleep and wake cycles.

 The melatonin in walnuts can help give blood melatonin levels the boost they need to induce sleep naturally.
-And if you do happen to be struggling with sleep then it may be wise to turn off your internet connection and mobile phones at night which may also help; and also try to keep your life as stress free as possible.
+And, if you do happen to be struggling with sleep then it may be wise to turn off your internet connection and mobile phones at night, which may also help.

 7. SPERM QUALITY